JesperHonders/ultimateFrisbee/README.md

 # UltimateFrisbee Windmill Application

+## Use Cases
+1. a app where people of windmill can easily keep scores
+2. With the app i can see wich scores of what game are present and where the games are held.

+## Workflow

+We worked in on this application as a duo, Jesper (Lead programming) Bart (Lead Design/Css).
+Notice the lead there?
+Thats because we worked together on both of those things, only jesper had the final say about programming and bart about design.

+Every day we had contact over skype and talked about the changes we made and tought were necessary, these changes were described on our Trello, and assigned to each member.

 ## Week 1

+The first week we studied the API and tested what we could get out of it, Also we brainstormed and tought about the app how its going to work.

+See our process book for drawings and sketches.

+## Week 2

 In the first week of the project we tried to poll data directly of the Leaguevine API, this approach had several problems.